edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 ### Using json

-Using json is pretty comfortable for Rust user thanks to serde and serde_json.
-EdgeDB can cast any type to json with `<json>` so just sticking that in front of a query is enough to return the same object as json:
+Using JSON is pretty comfortable for Rust users thanks to `serde` and `serde_json`.
+EdgeDB can cast any type to JSON with `<json>` so just sticking that in front of a query is enough to return the same object as JSON:

 ```rust
 let query = "select <json>(